Independent Local Tours

 There is also HOP-ON-HOP-OFF bus if you have more time to see major attractions of Warsaw.

 While in KRAKOW you may choose from the following local tours with English speaking guide:

 Cost per person: $49 – Duration 4 hrs.

-For over a thousand years, Cracow has been the center of science, culture and art.
+For over a thousand years, Krakow (Cracow) has been the center of science, culture and art.
 The tour begins with a short walk along the streets of the former Jewish district of Kazimierz.
 Next is Wawel Hill with Wawel Castle and Cathedral, the seat of Polish kings for four centuries.
 In the castle chambers you can admire medieval treasures.
-A walk up Grodzka Street leads to the heart of Cracow, the Main Market Square, one of the largest in Europe.
+A walk up Grodzka Street leads to the heart of Krakow, the Main Market Square, one of the largest in Europe.
 The Gothic Cloth Hall (Sukiennice) is the perfect place for shopping for souvenirs of folk art, crystal, wood carvings, amber, embroidery, etc. Your last stop is the twin-spired St. Mary’s Church where the largest wooden altar by Wit Stwosz can be viewed.
 Every hour you can hear the bugle call from the church towers.